Hello and congratulations on receiving your new LongMill MK2 Benchtop CNC!

 - Fine-tuned part geometry to keep parts light and strong

-The MK2 assembly instructions are available both online and as a PDF that you can download.
 Although it’s nice to ship a glossy paper manual to you, we make a lot of choices with the LongMill and our business to reduce excess material use and carbon impact where possible; a theme you’ll see continues when unboxing your MK2.
+Switch to reading the PDF at this point if you’ve chosen to download it or continue reading if you’ll be following the instructions online.

 Welcome to CNC